BorrowSanitizer/docs/src/dev/retags.md

 ```llvm
 %rx = call ptr @__retag_operand(ptr %ptr_x)
 ```
 Both `%rx` and `%ptr_x` will have the same address, but `%rx` is a different value; its provenance is different from that of `%ptr_x`.

 We do not specify the form that provenance metadata will take at this level.
-This is intentional, as there are multiple potential implementations; provenance could be stored [in shadow memory](https://valgrind.org/docs/shadow-memory2007.pdf), on the stack, or in the additional space afforded by [a wider pointer representation](https://www.cl.cam.ac.uk/research/security/ctsrd/cheri/).
-Regardless, we assume that the third-party tools which consume these retags will use one of these mechanisms to associate each pointer with its provenance metadata.
+This is intentional, as there are multiple potential implementations; provenance could be stored in some form of [shadow memory](https://valgrind.org/docs/shadow-memory2007.pdf), on the stack, or in the additional space afforded by [a wider pointer representation](https://www.cl.cam.ac.uk/research/security/ctsrd/cheri/).
+We assume that third-party tools will use one of these mechanisms to associate each pointer with its provenance metadata.

 When a place is retagged, the first parameter to `__retag_place` is the address of the location containing the pointer that needs to be retagged.
 Unlike operands, there is no return value here; provenance is updated in-place.
-Our example also uses `__retag_place`, but it needs special handling.
+This does not actually happen as an effect of emitting the retag intrinsic.
+Instead, subsequent tool implementations need to implement this behavior, updating the provenance metadata accordingly.
+Our running example uses `__retag_place`, but it needs special handling.
 Recall that MIR retags are coarse-grained; they specify that an entire place needs to be retagged, but only a subset of the fields or variants of that place will contain references.
 If a place contains multiple fields, then we recursively offset into each field that needs a retag.
 However, variants are a bit more difficult.
 Consider the function-entry retag in our example:
 ```rust
 fn example(x: Option<Box<i32>>) -> () {
     ...
     bb0: {
         Retag([fn entry] x);
 ```
 We need to emit a function-entry retag for `x`, but this is only necessary if the `Option` contains a value.
 Miri can lookup the value stored in `x`, see which variant it has, and then perform the retag if necessary.
-We need to encode this branching logic into the compiled program.
+We need to encode this branching into the compiled program.
 For example, the LLVM IR for the function `example` would need to look something like this:
 ```llvm
 define void @example(ptr align 4 %0) {
 start: